BatchDrake/sigutils/README.md

 Optional **volk** support requires version 1.0 or higher.

 ## Getting the code
-Just clone it from the GitHub repository:
+Just clone it from the GitHub repository.
+Make sure you pass `--recurse-submodules` to `git clone` so all required submodules are also cloned:

 ```
 % git clone --recurse-submodules https://github.com/BatchDrake/sigutils.git